uit-hdl/chatbot-for-mental-health/src/research/overseers/files/prompt-completed/prompt_completed.md

 which I will call `X`.
 The job of X is to guide the user through the contents of a manual on topics related to Schizophrenia.
 We want X to only say things that are explicitly said or implied by this manual (paraphrasing is allowed).
-X is also allowed to advice talking to a professional or query the user.
+X is also allowed to advice talking to a professional, ask the user questions, and explain concepts that are nessecary for the user to understand the contents of the source.

 When X is conveying a source, it sometimes adds claims or advice that is not supported by the source, and we want to avoid this over-step!
 Essentially, your